Otosclerosis: what are my treatment options?

 Otolaryngology / ENT

-Professor Lloyd is a leading consultant Ear Nose and Throat (ENT) surgeon based in Manchester.
+Professor Simon Lloyd is a leading consultant Ear Nose and Throat (ENT) surgeon based in Manchester.
 From his private clinics at the Alexandra Hospital, Cheadle and at Wilmslow Hospital, Wilmslow, Professor Lloyd treats both adults and children with all types of ear, nose and throat conditions with a special interest in diseases of the ear and skull base.
-Some of his specialities include ear drum perforations, hearing rehabilitation including stapedectomy, hearing bone reconstruction, treatment of tinnitus and problems with balance.
-He is particularly renowned for cochlear implantation and treatment of skull base disease, especially acoustic neuromas.
+Some of his specialities include ear drum perforations, cholesteatoma, hearing rehabilitation including stapedectomy, hearing bone reconstruction, treatment of tinnitus and problems with balance.
+He is particularly well known for cochlear implantation and treatment of skull base disease, especially acoustic neuromas.

 View Profile